 This stone is free of inclusions to the naked eye.
 This stone is completely natural and probably untreated.

 Tourmaline is the ultimate color stone.
-All colors occur and tourmaline is particularly known for its multi-colored gemstones.
-The material was first described after Dutch merchantmen took it from Sri Lanka in the early 18e century.
-They called it Ashchentrekker because when heated it becomes statically charged and attracts and shoots dust particles, which the sailors found very fascinating.
-The Sinhalese term “Toramalli”, from which the name is clearly derived, refers to the color of the material.
+All colors are present and tourmaline is particularly known for its multi-colored gemstones.
+The material was first described after Dutch merchantmen brought it from Sri Lanka in the early 18and century.
+They called it Asschentrekker because it becomes statically charged when heated and attracts dust particles and shoots them away again, which the sailors found very fascinating.
+The Sinhalese term "Toramalli", from which the name is clearly derived, refers to the color of the material.

 The mineral elbaite (named after the Italian island of Elba) is the most prominent member of the tourmaline gemstone group and most commonly used as a gemstone.

-Because the tourmaline family consists of more than 30 species, this is not practical for the jeweler.
-They name the tourmalines based on their color.
+Because the tourmaline family includes more than 30 species, this is not practical for the jeweller.
+They named the tourmalines based on their color.
 Green tourmaline is called verdelite, red tourmaline rubellite and dark blue indigolite.
-The Paraiba tourmaline (elbaite with traces of copper) occupies a special position as a rare turquoise blue variety, while chromium tourmaline is recognized as a separate variety.
-These are special bright green stones of the tourmaline type dravite that are colored by chrome and vanadium.
+The Paraiba tourmaline (elbaite with traces of copper) occupies a special position as a rare turquoise blue variety.
+In addition, chrome tourmaline is recognized as a separate variant.
+These are special bright green stones of the tourmaline type dravite that are colored by chromium and vanadium.

-Tourmaline has a very strong pleochroism (bi-color).
+Tourmaline has a very strong pleochroism (two color).
 Grinding should be taken into account here.
-Tourmaline color can also react strongly to different types of light.
-Tourmaline usually looks best in daylight.
+Also, the color of tourmaline can react strongly to different types of light.
+Tourmaline usually comes into its own in daylight.

-Tourmaline as a mineral is very common.
-Bright colors are rare, however.
+Tourmaline as a mineral is common.
+However, bright colors are rare.
 Gemstone material used to come mainly from Brazil and California.
-Today there are more sites known.
+Today, more sites are known.
 The richest production comes from Afghanistan and Pakistan, Madagascar, Namibia and still Brazil.

-Where 40 years ago people still looked down on tourmaline, this has changed a lot with the discovery of the spectacular Paraiba and chrome tourmalines.
-Today, tourmaline has also become a precious gem.
+Where people looked down on tourmalines 40 years ago, a lot has changed with the discovery of the spectacular Paraiba and chrome tourmalines.
+Today, tourmaline has also become a precious gemstone.

-As with many other gemstones, it is getting harder and more expensive to mine tourmaline, driving up the price.
-In this regard, high quality large tourmalines are a safe investment with high potential for appreciation.
+As with many other gemstones, tourmaline is becoming more and more difficult and expensive to mine, driving up the price.
+In this respect, high quality large tourmalines are a safe investment with a high potential for value appreciation.